 Some equipment is essential to carry out wildlife rescue and care.
 Equipment does not need to be expensive or sophisticated to begin with and may be accumulated over time.
 WIRES training courses will provide you with more detailed information about what you will need.

 WIRES Head Office provides branches with a wide range of practical and financial support.
 WIRES branches also conduct regular local fundraising activities raising funds used to support local volunteers.
 Branches often invest in WIRES equipment that can be loaned to members on a temporary basis.
 Many volunteers also purchase their own equipment for their ongoing personal use.

 Having pets and/or young children, and being a wildlife rescuer and/or carer are not mutually exclusive.
 However, wildlife in care needs to be kept away from all people (unnecessary contact with carers as well) and pets to minimise stress on the animals, and maximise their chance of survival when they are released.

 It is also illegal to take native animals from the wild and keep them as pets.
 Wildlife that come to WIRES only stay in care until they can be released back into the wild.
 When wildlife is in care our duty is to always act in the best interest of the animal.
 Unnecessary contact with wild animals being rehabilitated can induce stress and impede their ability to be successfully released back into their natural environment and carry out natural behaviours such as finding food and avoiding predators, which include domestic pets.

-If you have any concerns accessing or participating in WIRES' training please contact [email protected]
+If you have any concerns about accessing or participating in WIRES' training, please contact [email protected]